 Note #2: Floating plants can greatly benefit shrimp tank.
-Because other than removing nitrates, their root systems are very complex, which allow for the powdered food particles (like Bacter AE) and biofilm to accumulate there.
+Because other than removing nitrates, their root systems are very complex, which allows for the powdered food particles (like Bacter AE) and biofilm to accumulate there.

 3. Pothos plants

 Sometimes aquarists use pothos plants to remove nitrates.
 These plants cannot be submerged, so most people just place the ends of the stems in water to root and grow the actual plant outside the tank.
 Pothos roots take in nitrates the same way aquatic plants do.
-Some aquarist claim that they are even more efficient than the aquatic plants.
+Some aquarists claim that they are even more efficient than aquatic plants.

 It will also reduce the nitrate concentrations in the shrimp tank.
 In fact, it can be a good marker for how much nitrate is in the tank.
 Unless you keep Amano shrimp and grow algae on purpose.